fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 > Closing-in a year of coding.

-I have a calendar reminder for April 7.
-That day I signed up on Learn.co to prep for their software engineering coding bootcamp.
-I signed up a month before starting the actual bootcamp, this as a way to get as much preparation as possible.
+I have a calendar reminder this April 7.
+That was the day I signed up on Learn.co to prep for their software engineering coding bootcamp.
+I actually signed up a month before starting the bootcamp, this as a way to get as much preparation as possible.

 That was, like *a year ago*? **Time flies indeed**.